Meet Your Facilitator

 Emma Weinstein, LCSW

 Emma is a white, queer, Jewish therapist, experienced group facilitator, and avid home cook.
 Emma completed a clinical social work degree and fellowship at the University of Chicago and has practiced in a variety of mental health care roles for over a decade.
 Emma offers a narrative, relational style to support people in accessing, understanding, and sharing themselves.
-This is helpful for people who have been disconnected from their inherent worthiness and self esteem by the stress of their lives, mental health needs, and systemic marginalization and oppression.
+This is helpful for people who experience chronic stress, dysregulation, overwhelm, despair, anxiety, frustration, and shame and have been disconnected from their inherent worthiness, intuition, and self esteem by the stress of their lives, mental health needs, and systemic marginalization and oppression.

-Emma has received training to incorporate creative applications of narrative therapy, Acceptance and Commitment Therapy, and Internal Family Systems Therapy.
-She enjoys supporting the needs of LGBTQIA+ people, therapists, educators, and artists.
-Emma maintains an active commitment to anti-oppressive and decolonized therapy practices through her relationships, training experiences, community organizing, and art making.
+Emma has received training to incorporate creative applications of somatics, narrative therapy, Acceptance and Commitment Therapy, and Internal Family Systems Therapy.
+Emma maintains an active commitment to anti-oppressive and decolonized therapy practices through relationships, training experiences, community organizing, and art making.

 Relevant Trainings: